ebtc-protocol/ebtc/packages/contracts/test-report.md

-        ✓ collChange is positive, debtChange is positive ✓ collChange is positive, debtChange is negative ✓ collChange is negative, debtChange is positive getNewTCRFromTroveChange() returns the correct TCR
+        ✓ collChange is positive, debtChange is positive ✓ collChange is positive, debtChange is negative ✓ collChange is negative, debtChange is positive getNewTCRFromCdpChange() returns the correct TCR
         ✓ collChange = 0, debtChange = 0 (248ms)
         ✓ collChange = 0, debtChange is positive (630ms)
         ✓ collChange = 0, debtChange is negative (327ms)